gumerov-amir/TTMediaBot/README.md

 * On Windows run python TTMediaself.py directly.
 ### Running in Docker
 You can also run a bot in a Docker container.
-First of all, You should build an image from the provided Dockerfile:
+First of all, You should build an image from bothe provided Dockerfile:
 ```sh
 docker build -t ttmediabot .
 ```